 In February 2014, Jamie finished an historic journey across Canada, becoming the first person in history to run the 5,000 miles from the Atlantic coast to the Pacific coast without the aid of a support crew.
 Starting in March 2013, his run raised more than £250,000 for sick children in Canada and the UK.
 He battled -40°C temperatures, the Rockies, a frostbitten nose, numerous potentially challenge-stopping injuries (including the permanent misshaping of his right foot) and more to finish in Vancouver, running the equivalent of a marathon most days – whilst wearing a Superhero costume The Flash.
 Yup, one costume the entire time – mental.
 He filmed his journey all the way across to create a short, BBC documentary.

 In-between adventures, Jamie cites current and future generations to achieve, as a huge motivation.
-Since he has created a new Superhero, Adventureman, began Motivational Speaking and hopes to continue to inspire and empower people through his new charity: Superhero Foundation.
-And of course, it goes without saying, that he’ll be taking on other challenges and adventures for the rest of his life….!
+Since he has created a new Superhero, Adventureman, inspires people through Motivational Speaking, and hopes to continue to inspire and empower people through his new charity: Superhero Foundation.
+And of course, it goes without saying, that he’ll be taking on other challenges and adventures for the near future.